-Daigo is yellow-colored, pickled daikon raddish.
-It is a sidedish for islanders, eaten with rice and meat.
-Daigo is available at many gas stations and road-side food stands around the island.
-When shopping for the raddish, it is already yellow.
-It may come as a single, long raddish, or multiple, short pieces.
+Daigo', pronounced dye-gu, is yellow-colored, pickled daikon radish.
+It is a side dish for islanders, eaten with rice and meat.
+Daigo' is available at many gas stations and road-side food stands around the island.
+When shopping for the radish, it is already yellow.
+It may come as a single, long radish, or multiple, short pieces.

 PURCHASE YOUR BOOKS TODAY

 Here's Home | A Taste of Guam | Remember Guam | More Recipes | Romance Novels | Macaron Book | Visit Guam | Food History | Food Photos | The Big Green Egg | Contact Paula

 © Copyright Paula Quinene.
 Check out Guam cookbooks and Chamorro cookbooks, A Taste of Guam and Remember Guam, for more Guamanian recipes and Chamorro recipes that are tested, tried and true.
 Get Macarons Math, Science, and Art, for foolproof macaron recipes and techniques.
 Enjoy a Guam romance novel in Conquered.
 Most photos courtesy Paula and Edward Quinene.